Everyone knows that cows produce milk that we like to drink. But do you know how a cow turns grass and other food into the milk that you drink?

 The cows are milked in specially designed, herringbone style parlour, electronically-controlled by trained dairy staff.

-The milk is transferred to our storage large tank, which can take two days, where it is cooled.
-A milk tankers arrives late at night to take the product to a Muller processing plant, which processes the milk before it is transferred to the M&S stores.
+The milk is transferred to our storage large tank where it is cooled.
+This tank can take two days worth of production.
+A milk tanker arrives late at night to take the product to a Muller processing plant, which processes the liquid before it is transferred in packaged, product form to the M&S stores.